Teaching and Learning Centre - Wageningen UR

-Welcome on the Education Support Centre Course Registration Website.
+Welcome on the Teaching and Learning Centre Course Registration Website.

 Please note:

-With your registration to one of our courses you agree with the Education Support Centre Terms and Conditions.
+With your registration to one of our courses you agree with the Teaching and Learning Centre Terms and Conditions.

 01. Orientation to teaching and supervision